kylemar/Microsoft-identity-platform-training/README.md

-# Microsoft identity platform workshop
+# Microsoft identity platform workshop for developers

 These are the presentations used in the Microsoft identity platform developer training workshops.